Kong/docs.konghq.com/app/_hub/kong-inc/acl/index.md

 ---
 name: ACL
 publisher: Kong Inc.
+version: 1.0.0

-desc: Control which consumers can access APIs
+desc: Control which consumers can access Services
 description: |
-  Restrict access to a Service or a Route (or the deprecated API entity) by whitelisting or blacklisting consumers using arbitrary ACL group names.
-This plugin requires an [authentication plugin](/about/faq/#how-can-i-add-authentication-to-a-microservice-api) to have been already enabled on the Service or the Route (or API).
+  Restrict access to a Service or a Route by whitelisting or blacklisting consumers using arbitrary ACL group names.
+This plugin requires an [authentication plugin](/about/faq/#how-can-i-add-authentication-to-a-microservice-api) to have been already enabled on the Service or Route.

   <div class="alert alert-warning">
     <strong>Note:</strong> The functionality of this plugin as bundled